5 Things Buyers Can Negotiate in a Home Sale

 1- Personal belongings

 A refrigerator, washer and dryer set and other appliances may be included in a home sale, but if they’re not, ask for them.
-The same goes with furniture and other personal belongings.
+The same goes for furniture and other personal belongings.

 Specific items of furniture can be requested in the sale, or buyers can offer to purchase some or all of it, according to Marc Carver, the principal at Carver Property Group in Atlanta.